sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 4. Execute the ValidateAndCommit node.

 <a href="" id="deviceaccount-domainname"></a>**DeviceAccount/DomainName**
-Domain of the device account when you are using Active Directory.
+<p style="margin-left: 20px">Domain of the device account when you are using Active Directory.
 To use a device account from Active Directory, you should specify both DomainName and UserName for the device account.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Get and Replace.

 <a href="" id="deviceaccount-username"></a>**DeviceAccount/UserName**
-Username of the device account when you are using Active Directory.
+<p style="margin-left: 20px">Username of the device account when you are using Active Directory.
 To use a device account from Active Directory, you should specify both DomainName and UserName for the device account.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Get and Replace.

 <a href="" id="deviceaccount-userprincipalname"></a>**DeviceAccount/UserPrincipalName**
-User principal name (UPN) of the device account.
+<p style="margin-left: 20px">User principal name (UPN) of the device account.
 To use a device account from Azure Active Directory or a hybrid deployment, you should specify the UPN of the device account.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Get and Replace.

 <a href="" id="deviceaccount-sipaddress"></a>**DeviceAccount/SipAddress**
-Session Initiation Protocol (SIP) address of the device account.
+<p style="margin-left: 20px">Session Initiation Protocol (SIP) address of the device account.
 Normally, the device will try to auto-discover the SIP.
 This field is only required if auto-discovery fails.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Get and Replace.

 <a href="" id="deviceaccount-password"></a>**DeviceAccount/Password**
-Password for the device account.
+<p style="margin-left: 20px">Password for the device account.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Get and Replace.
 The operation Get is allowed, but it will always return a blank.

 <a href="" id="deviceaccount-validateandcommit"></a>**DeviceAccount/ValidateAndCommit**
-This method validates the data provided and then commits the changes.
+<p style="margin-left: 20px">This method validates the data provided and then commits the changes.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Execute.

 <a href="" id="deviceaccount-email"></a>**DeviceAccount/Email**
-Email address of the device account.
+<p style="margin-left: 20px">Email address of the device account.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.

 <a href="" id="deviceaccount-passwordrotationperiod"></a>**DeviceAccount/PasswordRotationPeriod**
-Specifies whether automatic password rotation is enabled.
+<p style="margin-left: 20px">Specifies whether automatic password rotation is enabled.
 If you enforce a password expiration policy on the device account, use this setting to allow the device to manage its own password by changing it frequently, without requiring you to manually update the account information when the password expires.
 You can reset the password at any time using Active Directory (or Azure AD).

-Valid values:
+<p style="margin-left: 20px">Valid values:

 -   0 - password rotation enabled
 -   1 - disabled

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="deviceaccount-exchangeserver"></a>**DeviceAccount/ExchangeServer**
-Exchange server of the device account.
+<p style="margin-left: 20px">Exchange server of the device account.
 Normally, the device will try to auto-discover the Exchange server.
 This field is only required if auto-discovery fails.

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Get and Replace.

 <a href="" id="deviceaccount-calendarsyncenabled"></a>**DeviceAccount/CalendarSyncEnabled**
-Specifies whether calendar sync and other Exchange server services is enabled.
+<p style="margin-left: 20px">Specifies whether calendar sync and other Exchange server services is enabled.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="deviceaccount-errorcontext"></a>**DeviceAccount/ErrorContext**
-If there is an error calling ValidateAndCommit, there is additional context for that error in this node.
+<p style="margin-left: 20px">If there is an error calling ValidateAndCommit, there is additional context for that error in this node.
 Here are the possible error values:

 <table>
 <colgroup>